canberragpn/canberragpn.github.io/_posts/2021-02-22-Announcing-the-March-2021-Workshop.md

 ## Who

-Female students from years 4 to 12.
+Female students from years 4 to year 12.

 ## What do I need to know